-Jack works for IntelliMagic as a Senior Technical Consultant.
-He has enjoyed working for a variety of organizations and has been involved in IT Infrastructure optimization for over 27 years.
+Jack works for IntelliMagic as a Senior Consultant – z/OS.
+He has enjoyed working for a variety of organizations and has been involved in IT Infrastructure optimization for over 30 years.
 Jack has been involved with high transaction environments as a technical lead for enterprise technology delivery organizations in travel and transportation, retail, and government sectors.
 Much of that time was devoted to supporting mainframe technologies.
 He has authored a number of IBM requirements that were helpful for performance and capacity management practitioners.

 Having worked for organizations that have transformed technology platforms and delivery models, he has some interesting stories and perspectives that enable collaborative consulting across marketing, operations, engineering, architecture, development, and delivery teams to effectively manage business risk, application performance, and IT costs.

 He is a life-long learner that has continued learning from participation in organizations and conferences in a variety of disciplines and has earned an MBA from the University of Denver, BSChE from the University of Michigan, and a BSLE from Calvin College.

 Learn how to effectively reduce mainframe costs and discover strategies for tracking IBM software licensing metrics to minimize expenses.

 CPU 'tuning' exercises often focus on unnecessary TCB switches.
 In this case, changes made that reduced TCB switch time saved a ton of CPU - up to 2,000 seconds.

 How A Db2 Newbie Quickly Spotlights the Root Cause of a Db2 Slowdown

 This blog explores how a non-Db2 expert quickly identified latch contention arising from a Data Sharing Index Split as the root cause of a Db2 delay/slowdown.

 How an Unexpected Drop in Response Time Led to a Quick Permanent Replication Improvement